 Sampling Tips to Remember

-Sampling can provide valuable information on the efficacy of the control scheme, of which pre-planned maintenance (PPM’s) such as temperature monitoring may form a part of.
-However, this will only be true if the sampling programme is properly planned and executed in accordance with the available guidance.
+Sampling can provide valuable information on the efficacy of the control scheme, which pre-planned maintenance (PPMs) such as temperature monitoring may form a part.
+However, this will only be true if the sampling programme is properly planned and executed following available guidance.

-When sampling has been carried out as a result of a previous loss of control, once it’s been accepted that control has been regained, then sampling in accordance with the original regime should resume – supported by the site-specific risk assessment as part of the organisational Water Safety Plan (WSP).
+When sampling has been carried out as a result of a previous loss of control, once it’s been accepted that control has been regained, then sampling following the original regime should resume – supported by the site-specific Legionella risk assessment and the organisational Water Safety Plan (WSP).

-Editors Note: The information provided in this blog is correct at date of original publication - February 2018.
+Editors Note: The information provided in this blog is correct at the date of original publication – December 2022.